 "I know and respect Ireland because there has been many years of friendship between this country and me, so I hope you will all grieve for me if it happens."

-And thus the most historically relevant aspect of this event came to pass when it was announced that - after initial refusal - a certain number of female Irish fans would be allowed enter the stadium.
+The most historically relevant aspect of this event came to pass when it was announced that - after initial refusal - a certain number of female Irish fans would be allowed enter the stadium.
+It was the first time in over 20 years that women would be allowed in the Azadi Stadium.

 Former Ireland footballer and famous travel agent Ray Treacy reported from Tehran that the women would be “accommodated in VIP area of the stadium.”